 Can you think of a time that guilt has helped you even if you didn’t do anything wrong?

 I’m not just talking about making better decisions.
-I’m talking the ‘big picture, do better at life’ type improvement.
+I’m talking about the ‘big picture, do better at life’ type of improvement.
 If you don’t believe me, look at the following quotes from people who are much more eloquent than me.

 “Maybe there’s more we all could have done, but we just have to let the guilt remind us to do better next time.”

 “There are two kinds of guilt: the kind that drowns you until you’re useless, and the kind that fires your soul to purpose.”

 Then, of course, there’s a philosopher.
 They tend to be a blunt and unforgiving group.

 “Every man is guilty of all the good he did not do.”

 I don’t know about you, but I’m feeling a sudden urge to “go into the world and do well.
 But more importantly, go into the world and do good.”
 (Another quote, this time by Minor Myers, Jr).

 I don’t think my little words can do much to improve on the topic after these folks.
 But I like knowing that good can and does come from guilt.
 It makes me wonder what other negative emotions I should be channeling.